 - Brush your teeth after meals and at bedtime with a soft brush.
 Floss gently once a day.
 If your gums bleed, talk with your healthcare team to see if you can continue to floss.

 - Check your teeth and gums in a mirror daily for any sores, swelling, loose teeth, pain or numbness, or other changes and report these to your dentist or oncology team immediately.

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
 Effective birth control is necessary during treatment and for at least 4 months after treatment.
 Even if your menstrual cycle stops or you believe you are not producing sperm, you could still be fertile and conceive.
-You should consult with your healthcare team before breastfeeding while receiving this medication.
+It is recommended you do not breastfeed during treatment and for 4 months after the final dose.